xxuejie/ckb-contract-toolchains/README.md

 * RISC-V B extension is enabled by default
 * An accompanying GNU toolchain is provided for now to build C code
 * A new Rust target `riscv64imac_zba_zbb_zbc_zbs-unknown-ckb-elf` enables `std` in Rust
-* Other useful optimizations for CKB
+* Other useful optimizations for CKB, e.g.:
+    + All stderr output will be automatically emitted to CKB's debug output

 Notice all the changes made here are optimizations.
 CKB-VM still strictly obeys RISC-V specification, which means the official Rust toolchain / GNU toolchain can still be used to build CKB smart contracts.